Why is this important?

 - claim for the completion of some contract of service, for example completion of building work agreed in a contract.

-Small claims forms are available from your local sheriff clerk’s office or on the Scottish Court Service website at www.scotcourts.gov.uk.
+Small claims forms are available from your local sheriff clerk’s office or on the Scottish Courts and Tribunals Service website at www.scotcourts.gov.uk.
 The website also provides guidance about how to complete and submit the form.

 The summons asks for details of you and the person you are claiming against and how much is being claimed.
 The summons also includes space for "the statement of claim".
 This should be used to set out the details of your claim.